mjrgh/PinscapePico/README.md

 ### Firmware updates

-You can update the firmware using the same procedure as the initial install, manually forcing the Pico into Boot Loader mode and manually copying the new UF2 file.
-But there's an easier way: once Pinscape is installed, you can use the Config Tool to do the transfer with a couple of mouse clicks, with no need to physically unplug the Pico or fuss with the BOOTSEL button.
+You can update the firmware using the same procedure as the initial install, by forcing the Pico into Boot Loader mode via the BOOTSEL button and manually copying the new UF2 file.

+But there's also an easier way.
+Once Pinscape is installed, the Config Tool can install firmware updates for you with a couple of mouse clicks, with no need to physically unplug the Pico or fuss with the BOOTSEL button.

 In the GUI config tool, the main Overview window has controls for updating the firmware.